gentooboontoo/js-quantities/Readme.md

     // however, the 'to' command will convert between inverses also new Qty('10ohm').to('S') // '.1S'

+Qty.swiftConverter() could be useful to efficiently convert large array of values.
+It configures a function accepting a value and converting it.

+   var convert = Qty.swiftConverter("m/h", "ft/s"); // Configures converter
+   var convertedSerie = largeSerie.map(convert); // Usage with map()
+   var converted = convert(2500); // Standalone usage

+The main drawback of this conversion method is that it does not take care of rounding issues.

 ### Comparison

     qty1.eq(qty2); // => true if both quantities are equal (1m == 100cm => true)